Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 For Next Time…

 Whether a spontaneous weekend trip or planned vacation, we will certainly be back to Puerto Rico many more times!
-We have our eyes set experiencing things we’ve missed during past trips around the western side of Puerto Rico including:
+We have our eyes set on experiencing things we’ve missed during past trips around the western side of Puerto Rico including:

 More Beach Time.
-Visit more beaches along the far southwest side of the island including: Buyé Beach, Parque Nacional Balneario Boquerón and Playa El Combate Beach.
+Visit more beaches along the far southwest side of the island including: Buyé Beach, Parque Nacional Balneario Boquerón and Playa El Combate Beach

 Isla de Mona.
 A remote island halfway between Puerto Rico’s western coast and the Dominican Republic.
-It’s known at the Galapagos of the Caribbean for its isolation, diverse wildlife, coral reefs, caves, Taino petroglyphs and beach camping.
+It’s known as the Galapagos of the Caribbean for its isolation, diverse wildlife, coral reefs, caves, Taino petroglyphs and beach camping.